isaacward1/py-infostealer/README.md

 ## Malware Analysis

 [PyInstaller Extractor](https://github.com/extremecoders-re/pyinstxtractor) - A Python script to extract the contents of a PyInstaller generated Windows executable file.
 The contents of the pyz file (usually pyc files) present inside the executable are also extracted and automatically fixed so that a Python bytecode decompiler will recognize it.

 [uncompyle6](https://github.com/rocky/python-uncompyle6/) - A cross-version Python bytecode decompiler.
 Translates Python bytecode back into equivalent Python source code.

 <br>

 ## To-do List
+- .py to .pdf
 - smtp exfiltration
 - ssh key integration
 - encrypted ssh password from http server